JactusTheCactus/mythology/kinsladha.md

 	- Those that aren't are even more legendary
 - Being gifted power by multiple deities is extraordinarily rare, but not impossible
 	- There have only been several in history
-	- Once, and only once, there was a _Mak'ra_ of Do'ður, Li'ðin and Té'mur, prior to [the Val'da](istaga.md#the-furða)
+	- Once, and only once, there was a _Mak'ra_ of Do'ður, Li'ðin and Té'mur, prior to [The Val'da](istaga.md#the-furða)
+ 	- This Mak'ra was _The First_
 - When a _Mak'ra_ dies, a new _Mak'ra_ is chosen
-- A _Mak'ra_ can lose their status if they do something that angers their patron, without a reasonable exlpanation
+- A _Mak'ra_ can lose their status if they do something that angers their patron, without a reasonable explanation